cypienta/docs/docs/source/dag/dags.rst

     - The DAG is triggered by ``schema_matcher_and_classifier`` DAG to process the input files.
     - It takes as an input a volume file path prefix to get list of files to be aggregated.
+    - It will first aggregate the data within a single data source.
-    - It will aggreagte the data from the list of files, aggregate the data, chunk the data, and save the final output data to the volume.
+    - It will then aggregate the data from all the data sources.
+    - It will chunk the data, and save the final output data to the volume.
-    - The concurrency is limited to 1 DAG run at a time with concurrency limit of 4.
+    - The concurrency is limited to 1 DAG run at a time with concurrency limit of 3 (default).
+The concurrency limit is set based on the input parameters to CloudFormation stack.
     - If there is an error in the task for aggregator, the task will be retried 5 times with exponential backoff.
     - If the error persists, the task will be marked as failed, trigger the ``skip_batch`` DAG and the DAG will exit.
     - It will get list of clustering agents from the volume and it will trigger the ``clustering`` DAG per chunk for each clustering agent.